-Sarah specializes in OCD (particularly “bad thoughts” OCD and obsessions without obvious or overt compulsions); Anxiety disorders; Complex Trauma and Abuse; Recovery from relationships with alcoholic or personality disordered (i.e., narcissistic, borderline, antisocial, OCPD) family members and partners; Reproductive trauma (infertility, miscarriages, abortions, adoption); Grief and Loss.
+Sarah specializes in OCD (particularly “bad thoughts” OCD and obsessions without obvious or overt compulsions); Anxiety disorders; Complex Trauma and Abuse; Recovery from relationships with alcoholic or personality disordered (i.e., narcissistic, borderline, antisocial, OCPD) family members and partners; Reproductive challenges (infertility, miscarriages, abortions, adoption); Grief and Loss.
 She enjoys working with children, tweens, adolescents and adults.

 “I hold compassion and respect for those who struggle with OCD: the persistent, unwanted, intrusive or involuntary obsessions, the paralyzing anxieties, the compulsive actions, rituals, avoidances meant to neutralize or halt those repetitive bad thoughts.
 I also have a heart for those who grieve, particularly the profound, complicated losses.
 For example, I work with those who struggle with reproductive trauma including infertility, pregnancy losses, and adoption.
 I feel honored to work with people struggling with chronic or terminal illnesses, and their loved ones.
 I am also passionate about helping those who grieve the losses of, may feel damaged by, or want to recover from, important relationships with alcoholic or personality disordered family members or partners.
 No condescension or criticism here.
 Unpacking and dealing with these things can be frightening and uncomfortable.
 However I believe the human spirit can rebound, heal and grow from these wounding, negative experiences.
 I listen empathetically, and employ evidence-based strategies, while emphasizing your strengths.
 I believe in resiliency and brighter futures.